Jimmy Hogan: Death

 Hogan died in 1974 whilst living with his sister's daughter Margaret Melia on Brunshaw Avenue, Burnley.
 He was buried with his sister, Ellen Melia and her husband Peter Melia, in Burnley cemetery.
-Margaret herself died in 1992 whereby she joined them in the same grave.
+Margaret died in 1992 whereby she joined them in the same grave.
 The grave is located next to Jimmy's parents' grave, but does not have a headstone.

 In 2021, Peter Briggs and his father Charles Briggs, both members of the Turf Moor Memorial Garden located Jimmy's grave and started fundraising to pay for a headstone.
 The project was financed by the Turf Moor Memorial Garden, Burnley Football Supporters' Club, the Burnley Former Players Association, Aston Villa, former Burnley directors Clive Holt, Martin Hobbs, Terry Crabb and Barry Kilby, along with Burnley director John Banaszkiewicz.
 Turf Moor Memorial Garden also mounted a plaque next to Turf Moor within their Memorial Garden.

 Impact and legacy

-Hogan was directly responsible for the coaching foundations of two of the most influential footballing sides in history — Austria's Wunderteam and Hungary's Golden Team.
-His legacy created a direct lineage for modern football tactics from Meisl's Wunderteam to the Golden Team of Gusztáv Sebes to Rinus Michels' Total Football to Johan Cruyff's Barcelona to Pep Guardiola's teams; all have the same direct ancestor as Hogan worked with the first two and influenced the rest.